Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Indoor Range, Targetmaster

-Indoor ranges are usually only around 25 to 50 yards and cater to pistols.
+Indoor ranges are usually only around 25 to 50 yards and cater mainly to pistols.
 Some will allow rifle and shotgun rounds but may have additional ammo restrictions.

 You can see above that there are many shooting stations separated by panels.
-Try to move towards your bench so that your flying brass hits the panels instead of the person next to you.
+Try to move toward your bench so that your flying brass hits the panels instead of the person next to you.

 For just about every gun range, the bays are first come, first serve.